ryrobes/rvbbit/README.md

 ## "If you want to build a ship, don't drum up people to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea." — Antoine de Saint-Exupéry

-As a long-time dashboard builder, data engineer, and UI hacker, I've always wanted something in-between Tableau & building bespoke web data products to ship answers to my users.
+As a long-time dashboard builder, data engineer, and UI hacker - I've always wanted something in-between Tableau & building bespoke web data products to ship answers to my users.
 The tools were too rigid at times, and building everything from scratch can be tiresome.
 The eternal push/pull of DE and SWE approaches, as many who work in BI can attest to.
 How could I have the flexibility & re-usability of code, but the compositional freedom & direct manipulation of a builder tool?

-## I don't want creativity limited by tool nor timeline.
+## I didn't want my creativity limited by tool nor timeline.

 To paraphrase Alan Kay, "Simple things should be simple, complex things should be possible".
 I wanted 'beautiful' to be possible as well.